-Purdue University is offering both middle school and high school summer camps in 2017.
-The camps will focus on introducing students to computational thinking and programming using computer security as a central theme.
-Students will explore ideas in cryptography, networks, and data security by using a variety of tools including Linux, Python, Scratch, Raspberry Pi and others.
+Our programs focus on introducing students to computational thinking and programming using old-fashioned board games as a motivator.
+Students explore ideas in searching and sorting, algorithm complexity, and graphical user interfaces by using a variety of tools including Linux, Python, Scratch and others.
 We welcome students from all areas and all levels of experience!
 Please make us part of your summer plans!

 Computer Science Has Never Been So Much Fun!

 Join us on our adventure with computer science!
-Campers will work in small teams to use programming to solve real-world problems, relying on professional practices, teamwork, and near-peer mentors to help them achieve their goals.
-A student participating in this camp will gain hands-on experience with programming, algorithms, problem solving, and app development.
+Campers work in small teams to use programming to solve real-world problems, relying on professional practices, teamwork, and near-peer mentors to help them achieve their goals.
+A student participating in this camp will gain hands-on experience with programming, algorithms, and problem solving.

-Purdue's middle school camp is open to students who are entering grades 6, 7, or 8 by the Fall of 2017.
-For the high school camp, students should be entering grades 9, 10, or 11 by Fall 2017.
+Purdue's camp is open to students who are entering grades 6-11.
 No previous computer science or programming expertise is necessary, but campers should be comfortable using a computer.
-Return campers are welcomed and encouraged to build on the skills they have developed.
+Return campers are welcomed and encouraged to build on the skills they have developed at previous camps.

-- Computer activities will take place in the Lawson Computer Science Building.
-These activities will be led by former high school computer science teacher Phil Sands, who now serves as Purdue University's computer science K-12 outreach coordinator.
-Joining him will be a mix of K-12 educators, Purdue computer science faculty, camp counselors and staff.
+Computer activities will take place in the Lawson Computer Science Building.
+These activities will be led by Purdue University's computer science K-12 outreach coordinator.
+Joining will be a mix of K-12 educators, Purdue computer science faculty, camp counselors and staff.